Hooded pitohui: Toxicity

 In 1990 scientists preparing the skins of the hooded pitohui for museum collections experienced numbness and burning when handling them.
 It was reported in 1992 that this species and some other pitohuis contained a neurotoxin called homobatrachotoxin, a derivative of batrachotoxin, in their tissues.
 This made them the first documented poisonous birds, other than some reports of coturnism caused by consuming quail (although toxicity in quails is unusual), and the first bird discovered with toxins in the skin.
-The same toxin had previously been found only in Colombian poison dart frogs from the genus Phyllobates (family Dendrobatidae).
-The batrachotoxin family of compounds are the most toxic compounds by weight in nature, being 250 times more toxic than strychnine.
+The same toxin had previously been found only in Central and South American poison dart frogs from the genera Dendrobates, Oophaga and Phyllobates (family Dendrobatidae).
+The batrachotoxin family of compounds are among the most toxic compounds by weight in nature, being 250 times more toxic than strychnine.
 Later research found that the hooded pitohui had other batrachotoxins in its skin, including batrachotoxinin-A cis-crotonate, batrachotoxinin-A and batrachotoxinin-A 3′-hydroxypentanoate.

 Bioassays of their tissue found that the skins and feathers were the most toxic, the heart and liver less toxic, and the skeletal muscles the least toxic parts of the birds.
-Of the feathers the toxin is most prevalent in those covering the breast and belly.
+Of the feathers, the toxin is most prevalent in those covering the breast and belly.
 Microscopy has shown that the toxins are sequestered in the skin in organelles analogous to lamellar bodies and are secreted into the feathers.
 The presence of the toxins in muscle, heart and liver shows that hooded pitohuis have a form of insensitivity to batrachotoxins.
 A 65 g bird has been estimated to have up to 20 μg of toxins in its skin and up to 3 μg in its feathers.
 This can vary dramatically geographically and by individual, and some have been collected with no detectable toxins.

 The poisonous pitohuis, including the hooded pitohui, are not thought to create the toxic compound themselves but instead sequester them from their diet.
-Phyllobates frogs kept in captivity do not develop the toxins, and the extent of the toxicity varies both in the pitohuis across their range and also across the range of the unrelated blue-capped ifrit, another New Guinean bird found with toxic skin and feathers.
+The extent of the toxicity varies both in the pitohuis across their range and also across the range of the unrelated blue-capped ifrit, another New Guinean bird found with toxic skin and feathers.
 Both of these facts suggest that the toxins are obtained from the diet.
 The presence of the toxins in the internal organs as well as the skins and feathers rules out the possibility that the toxins are applied topically from an unknown source by the birds.

 One possible source has been identified in the forests of New Guinea: beetles of the genus Choresine (family Melyridae), which contain the toxin and have been found in the stomachs of hooded pitohui.
 An alternative explanation, that the birds and beetles both get the toxin from a third source, is considered unlikely as the blue-capped ifrit is almost exclusively insectivorous.